Tutorial on Automated Deployment Using AWS CodeDeploy:

 - ZIP the contents and upload the ZIP file to the S3 bucket.
 Ensure that VERSIONING is enabled on the bucket.

 ZIP file uploaded to the S3 bucket is as seen in the below screen:

-Instead of running the commands one by one you can create an executable script and add the above commands into it and run it every time when a new application WAR file is available from the build.
+Instead of running the commands one by one you can create an executable script and add the above commands into it and run it every time a new application WAR file is available from the build.

 Create CodeDeploy Application